0xPolygon/polygon-docs/docs/pos/operate-node/validator/staking-faq.md

   <p>Your browser does not support the video element.</p>
 </video>

-### Which browsers are compatible with the Staking Dashboard?
+### Which browsers are compatible with the staking dashboard?

 Chrome, Firefox, and Brave.